CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Related Work

 In response to these challenges, PatchTST~\cite{nie2022patchtst} adopts a CI approach and introduces patching, which handles time series data by segmenting it into fixed-length segments.
 Patching reduces computational costs and enhances the local semantics in token representation, making it a prevalent technique in subsequent methods \cite{zhang2024upme,zhang2024elastst,wang2024sthd}.
-Additionally, the CI approach is also adopted by many recent large models \cite{ansari2024chronos,das2023decoder,goswami2024moment} and LLM-based forecasters \cite{finzi2023llmtime,zhou2023one,jin2024timellm}, as it avoids the risk of unnecessary noisy interactions between channels.
+Additionally, the CI approach is also adopted by many recent models as it avoids the risk of unnecessary noisy interactions between channels.
+For example, DLinear~\cite{zeng2023dlinear} decomposes each time series into trend and seasonal components and applies simple linear projections independently to each channel.
+FITS~\cite{xu2024fits} transforms each univariate time series into the frequency domain via the Fourier transform, learning spectral representations separately for each variable before inverse transformation for forecasting.
+Moreover, recent large models \cite{ansari2024chronos,das2023decoder,goswami2024moment} and LLM-based forecasters \cite{finzi2023llmtime,zhou2023one,jin2024timellm} also adopt the CI approach.

 However, the CI approach is sometimes regarded as an oversimplification \cite{abdelmalak2025fact}, especially considering that fluctuations in time series data are often influenced by external factors.
 A representative CD approach is iTransformer~\cite{liu2023itransformer}, which embeds each channel into a single variate token and applies cross-variate attention over them.
-TimeXer~\cite{wang2024timexer} and Leddam~\cite{yu2024leddam} also capture cross-variate dependencies at the variate level, with the additional cross-time attention to capture intra-variate temporal dependencies.
+TimeXer~\cite{wang2024timexer} and Leddam~\cite{yu2024leddam} also capture cross-variate dependencies at the variate level, with an additional cross-time attention to capture intra-variate temporal dependencies.
+TQNet~\cite{lin2025tqnet} captures cross-variate dependencies both from variate- and dataset-level perspectives by introducing learnable query vectors for each channel used throughout the entire dataset.
 Meanwhile, Crossformer~\cite{zhang2022crossformer} applies cross-variate attention to patch-level representations.
-Any-variate Attention techniques \cite{woo2024moirai,liu2025timerxl,liu2025moiraimoe} also apply attention to patch-level representations obtained by flattening all variables into one sequence.
+Any-variate attention techniques \cite{woo2024moirai,liu2025timerxl,liu2025moiraimoe} also apply attention to patch-level representations obtained by flattening all variables into one sequence.
 While the patch-level approach captures more fine-grained dependencies between variables, its local receptive field lacks global context awareness.
-Our method, CITRAS, first captures fine-grained dependencies at the patch level, and Attention Score Smoothing gradually refines them to achieve global variate-level dependencies.
+Our method, CITRAS, first captures fine-grained dependencies at the patch level, and Attention Score Smoothing gradually refines them into global, variate-level dependencies.